 In Argentina, the traditional method of brewing and drinking mate is so popular that it has been written into law as the "National Infusion."

 Many Brazilians prefer an iced mate method, which may be sweetened with sugar or honey.
-This style of mate has been popularized as a delicious and enticing beach drink in Rio de Janeiro, though it can be found in other areas of the country as well.
+This mate style has been popularized as a delicious and enticing beach drink in Rio de Janeiro, though it can also be found in other areas of the country.

-The most unique group in the world consuming traditional mate is located in Lebanon and Syria.
-The people who adhere to the Druze faith are some of the largest consumers of mate outside of south America.
+A unique group consuming traditional mates is located in Lebanon and Syria.
+The people who adhere to the Druze faith are some of the largest mate consumers outside South America.

-Introduced by Lebanese migrants in the late 19th century, mate has become an incredibly popular drink in this part of the world.
+Introduced by Lebanese migrants in the late 19th century, mate has become a trendy drink in this part of the world.

-In 2012 alone there were 1,500 tons shipped to Lebanon.
-During this time, mate has made appearances in many photographs and video footage during the conflict of the time.
+In 2012 alone, there were 1,500 tons shipped to Lebanon.
+During this time, mate appeared in many photographs and video footage during the conflict of the time.
 (1)

-While there are various geographical and cultural changes, most people will agree that the best way to brew mate (for both taste and health benefits) is through the loose leaves and traditional steeping method.
+While there are various geographical and cultural changes, most people will agree that the best way to brew mate (for taste and health benefits) is through loose leaves and traditional steeping.

-But the only real test is to try it yourself and make up your own mind!
-(Hint: start here.)
+But the only real test is to try it yourself and make up your mind!

-Mate is revered more for its benefits than its taste, especially if you are drinking unsweetened mate the traditional way.
+Mate is revered more for its benefits than its taste, especially if you drink unsweetened mate the traditional way.

-At a basic level, mate contains chemicals called “xanthines”, which consist of commonly known caffeine, but also theobromine and theophylline.
+At a basic level, mate contains chemicals called “xanthines,” commonly known as caffeine, theobromine, and theophylline.
 These chemicals are similar in their promotion of concentration and alertness.

 These combined molecules make mate a perfect tool for improving mental function and cognitive abilities.
 Having all of these slightly varied molecules in a single food product is rare.

-Best of all, mate has much less caffeine than coffee or guarana, which means it does not come with the high incidence of anxiety or jitters that can come with over-consumption of each.
+Best of all, mate has much less caffeine than coffee or guarana, which means it does not come with high anxiety or jitters that can come with over-consumption.

-Aside from this, mate is packed with polyphenols and flavonoids, which are powerful antioxidants that help prevent inflammation.
+Aside from this, mate is packed with polyphenols and flavonoids, potent antioxidants that help prevent inflammation.

-Studies suggest mate may have higher antioxidants and inhibit free radicals more strongly than green tea.
+Studies suggest mates may have higher antioxidants and inhibit free radicals more strongly than green tea.
 (We say this: drink both!)

-But the most special aspect of mate are chemicals called “caffeoyl derivatives,” which are found almost exclusively in mate and have unique antioxidant effects.
-There are other plants that contain these beneficial compounds, but mate has the highest concentration of any documented thus far.
+But the most extraordinary aspect of mate are chemicals called “caffeoyl derivatives,” which are found almost exclusively in a mate and have unique antioxidant effects.
+Other plants contain these beneficial compounds, but a mate has the highest concentration of any documented thus far.

 The average western diet is severely deprived of nutrients and minerals like potassium and magnesium, to name a few.
 Steeped mate provides additional potassium and magnesium, which support health in adults and help to replenish levels in active individuals that sweat a lot.

-Just one more reason why mate is such an amazing brew!
+Just one more reason why mate is such a fantastic brew!

-While there are a plethora of snake oil products promoting fat loss on the market, mate is not one of them.
+While many snake oil products promote fat loss on the market, mate is not one of them.
 It is a scientifically proven alternative, both empirically and with verified data.

-Further studies have shown that mate helps with fat metabolism and generally improves weight management while preventing onset obesity.
+Further studies have shown that mate helps with fat metabolism and generally improves weight management while preventing the onset of obesity.

-Mate is a great drink to add to your (hopefully) already healthy lifestyle that will aid in mental cognition as well as general overall health.
+Mate is a great drink to add to your (hopefully) already healthy lifestyle that will aid mental cognition and overall health.

-If you are interested in a nutrient rich brew, which will provide additional concentration and focus for your tasks, traditionally brewed mate could be the answer.
+A traditionally brewed mate could be the answer if you are interested in a nutrient-rich brew that will provide additional concentration and focus for your tasks.

-If you want a simpler mate experience, start with our loose leaf Wild Mate.
-All you need is a tea strainer or reusable tea bag and hot water.
+If you want a more direct mate experience, start with our loose-leaf Wild Mate.
+You only need a tea strainer or reusable tea bag and hot water.

-Also consider cold brewing mate and keeping a jug in the fridge.
+Also, consider cold brewing, mate, and keep a jug in the fridge.

-In many countries, the word “tea” is reserved for tea that comes from the camellia sinensis plant—green, black, white, yellow, oolong and pu-erh teas being the most common.
+In many countries, the word “tea” is reserved for tea from the camellia sinensis plant—green, black, white, yellow, oolong, and pu-erh teas are the most common.

-This has led to confusion regarding what is actually "tea," which will vary depending on who you ask.
+This has led to confusion regarding what " tea is," which will vary depending on who you ask.

-At Wild Foods, we consider herbal teas "tea," because it's easier and people in the west tend to associate most drinks brewed with hot water and ingredients as tea.
+At Wild Foods, we consider herbal teas "tea" because it's easier and people in the west tend to associate most drinks brewed with hot water and ingredients with tea.

 That said, any tea that does not come from the camellia sinensis plant is considered an herbal tea.

-Ingredients for brewing herbal tea include herbs and spices as well as other plants like rooibos, mate and guayusa.
+Ingredients for brewing herbal tea include herbs, spices, and other plants like rooibos, mate, and guayusa.

-Aside from mate and guayusa, both of which include caffeine, one of the primary considerations when comparing regular tea to herbal tea is the lack of caffeine in herbal tea.
+Aside from mate and guayusa, which include caffeine, one of the primary considerations when comparing regular tea to herbal tea is the lack of caffeine.